 Mainline, a program of the Mi’kmaw Native Friendship Centre, is a health promotion organization dedicated to supporting people who use drugs through harm reduction programs.
 Our mission is to reduce acquisition and transmission of HIV, Hepatitis B & C, to increase awareness of health and social issues facing PWUD, and to help current and former PWUD through education, support and empowerment.

 - Needles, syringes, sterile water, cookers, filters, ties, vitamin C, condoms, stems, bubble pipes, matches.

 - Safe disposal of used needles.

-- Fentanyl Test strips and Naloxone kits.
+- Fentanyl and benzodiazepine test strips, Naloxone kits.

 - Awareness and education related to harm reduction, particularly safer injection and safer practices.

 - Peer support, including assistance with exploring and accessing detox, treatment, methadone.